rrrusst/solairia/README.md

 ![image](https://github.com/user-attachments/assets/cea7d16b-ce1f-489d-9d7a-51e2a28df920)

 ### GENERAL INFO:
-1) SOLAIRIA has been preset with [Llama2](https://huggingface.co/blog/llama2#how-to-prompt-llama-2) and Mistral prompt templates, which will be auto-selected based on the LLM detected.
+1) As of v2.0.1, SOLAIRIA auto-selects the correct prompt template from a list of presets to use with your LLM based on the LLM's metadata.
 2) An LLM you can start off with is [TheBloke's Llama-2-7B-Chat-GGUF model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF).
-3) If SOLAIRIA produces weird replies with a specific LLM, it is likely that the LLM requires a different prompt template from the preset ones.
-You can use the Custom Prompt Template option to resolve this.
+3) If SOLAIRIA produces weird replies with a specific LLM, it is possible that the LLM's metadata (or lack of) does not contain enough info for SOLAIRIA to auto-select the correct template.
+In that case, just manually select from a list of preset prompt templates based on the LLM's model card on HuggingFace (e.g. 'alpaca', 'llama-2' etc.).
 4) SOLAIRIA is packaged into an '.exe' with supporting folders and files using [PyInstaller](https://github.com/pyinstaller/pyinstaller), which are then compressed into .zip file for ease of installation and use.
     1) **The '.exe' may be flagged as malicious by some anti-malware scanners.
 This is a false positive**.
 The detection is because apart from legitimate developers, PyInstaller (and similar programs) is also used by malicious actors to package and hide their malware, and when these packaged malware are detected by anti-malware scanners, the file behaviour and characteristics are recorded into their database.
 Since '.exe' files created using PyInstaller share similar characteristics, even innocent programs can be falsely flagged by some anti-malware scanners.
     2) Each realease of SOLAIRIA is accompanied with a scan report from [VirusTotal](https://www.virustotal.com/) for transparency and peace of mind.